Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 ]

-Let's get into some specifics for our project.
-One of the first things I realized when I was putting together this talk is that our specific needs are actually pretty common, and not just for managing complex configurations.

 When we started, I thought we were building a specialized configuration service.
-It took me a month to see that we were actually building a NoSQL database.
-When I finally realized this, I went to my CTO and asked him why he approved a project so full of hubris.
+It took me a month to see that we were actually building a NoSQL database - a key-value store.
+When I finally realized this, I went to my CTO and asked him why he approved a project to build our own database.

 If I'd realized this sooner, I'm sure I would have dropped the project and tried to figure out how to do it with a generic NoSQL database.
 The jury is still out on whether that would have been a better move, but by the time I realized what we were doing we already had design goals I couldn't meet with any of the NoSQL databases on the market.

-I know this slide says "How we did it" but we haven't tested at anything near this much data yet.
-All the same, we're confident it'll scale.
+For accuracy sake, I should tell you that we haven't run tests with 99 million keys yet, but we're confident we can get the performance we want.

 [ slide: